-- In 2022, we paid a special dividend in addition to our quarterly dividends.
-The special dividend was \$0.10 per share and the total dividends paid for the year were \$1.02 per share. - Since going public, we have paid 52 consecutive quarterly dividends. - ▶ The Company had only \$559,000 of delinquent mortgage loans 90 days past due and not accruing at December 31, 2022, as compared to total loans receivable of \$1.29 billion.
-Mortgage loans represent over 97% of Territorial Savings Bank's loans. - ▶ Total assets increased by \$38.2 million from December 31, 2021.
+- ▶ Since going public, we have paid 57 consecutive quarterly dividends. - ▶ The Company had only \$227,000 of delinquent mortgage loans 90 days past due and not accruing at December 31, 2023, as compared to total loans receivable of \$1.30 billion.
+Mortgage loans represent over 97% of Territorial Savings Bank's loans. - During 2023, we increased total cash balances from \$40.5 million at December 31, 2022 to \$126.7 million at December 31, 2023.
+The higher cash balances increased earnings in 2023 as the inverted yield curve allowed the Company to earn interest at the Federal Reserve Bank, which in some instances was higher than the yield offered by loans and other investment alternatives.
+The increase in cash balances also enhanced the Company's liquidity.